oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/RACK.md

 He is a Hitachi RAK-60NH4 wall-mounted [heat pump](../../Species/Air%20Conditioners.md).
 His name is pronounced as rack, just like rack-mounted servers.

 He was born in January 3, 2003.
 He is a cisgender and heterosexual male.
+English.

 He is the elder brother and sibling to [TERAS](TERAS.md) and [Raiie](Raiie.md) respectively.